Heroin Withdrawal & Detox

 The next stage of medical detox is stabilization.
 Medication is an important part of opioid detox and rehabilitation for many people.
 Some medications that may be used in the management of opioid withdrawal include:3,7,8

-• Methaodone.
+• Methadone.
 A long-acting opioid agonist given in controlled doses to ease withdrawal symptoms, without eliciting a high, in individuals who are opioid-dependent or who are actively withdrawing from heroin.
 It also relieves heroin cravings and is often used after the initial detox phase, as a long-term maintenance treatment.

 • Buprenorphine.
 An opioid partial agonist, meaning that, like other opioids, it may elicit some euphoric effects, but these effects are weaker than those of full opioid agonists such as heroin and methadone.
 Buprenorphine’s effects increase with each dose only up to a certain point after which dose increases won’t produce additional effects.
 This “ceiling effect” lowers the risk of misuse and dependence.
 There are various ways to administer buprenorphine, including a monthly injection, sublingual tablets, and a subdermal implant that is effective for 6 months.